vanus-labs/docs/content/vanus-connect/connector-guides/source/aws-sqs/setup.md

 ### Step 2: Config your connection

-To obtain Amazon SQS events using the SQS source connector in Vanus Cloud, follow these steps:
+To obtain Amazon SQS events using the SQS source connector in Vanus Connect, follow these steps:

 1. Write a connection name without any spaces.
    ![img.png](images/name.png)
-2. Enter your Access Key and Secret Key in Vanus Cloud.
+2. Enter your Access Key and Secret Key in Vanus Connect.
    ![img.png](images/vanus-sqs.png)
 3. Click next to continue.

-Learn more about Vanus and Vanus Cloud in our [documentation](https://docs.vanus.ai).
+Learn more about Vanus and Vanus Connect in our [documentation](https://docs.vanus.ai).